JohnNooney/HadoopAutoProvisioner/README.md

 # HadoopAutoProvisioner
 A user-friendly way of provisioning a cluster for the big data framework Hadoop.
-This appliction contains a React Frontend and a Flask API.
+This application contains a React Frontend and a Flask API.
 Both of these work together to spin up Docker-based Hadoop Cluster.
 The React frontend will walk you through what Hadoop is and help you quickly start up a Hadoop cluster.

 ## How To
 Start up the container for each service